 Toys Should Not Be The Focus of Christmas

-For me, I grew up in a house where mountains and mountains of wrapped presents practically ate our Christmas Tree alive each year.
-We’d sit down on Christmas Eve to unwrap a huge pile of gifts and then again on Christmas morning to unwrap another absurd pile of presents, tearing through one box after another, not even pausing to inspect the toy we had just opened.
+I grew up in a house where mountains of wrapped presents practically ate our Christmas Tree alive each year.
+We’d sit down on Christmas Eve to unwrap a huge pile of gifts and then again on Christmas morning to unwrap another pile of presents, tearing through one box after another, not even pausing to appreciate the toy we had just opened.

-When I think back to all the Christmases we had, as an adult I can’t tell you a single toy I cherished for more than a couple weeks.
-Actually, I can’t recall many toys I received at all.
+When I think back to all the Christmases we had, as an adult I can’t tell you a single toy I remember receiving.

 This is precisely why we’re drastically cutting back the number of gifts each of our kids is receiving this year, and instead focusing on non-toy gifts.